Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Discussion

 \section{Discussion}

-In this section we will further explore the statistical significance of our analysis by studying effects from using a heterogeneous set of SNeIa, the outlier population, joint data samples, errors on lightcurve fits, and finally whether we are adding new information by including the NIR.
+In this section we will further explore the statistical significance of our analysis by studying the dependence on the number of pre-maximum lightcurve points, effects from using a heterogeneous set of SNeIa, the outlier population, modeling the underlying distribution with a Gaussian Mixture Model, joint data samples, the dependence on the location of the step, and finally whether we are adding new information by including the NIR.
+We also compare our result to U20 and discuss the physical interpretation of the results.